 2. Body (90 character limit)

-For the new generation right hand side you still have 2 areas for ad copy with different character limits:
+For the new generation sidebar ads, you still have two areas for copy with character limits:

 1. Headline (35 character limit)